echo-stone/KataGo-coreml/README.md

 KataGo also includes example code demonstrating how you can invoke the analysis engine from Python, see [here](python/query_analysis_engine_example.py)!

 ## Compiling KataGo
 KataGo is written in C++.
-It should compile on Linux or OSX via g++ that supports at least C++14, or on Windows via MSVC 15 (2017) and later.
+It should compile on Linux or OSX via g++ that supports at least C++14, or on Windows via MSVC 15 (2017) and later or MinGW.
 Instructions may be found at [Compiling KataGo](Compiling.md).

 ## Source Code Overview:
 See the [cpp readme](cpp/README.md) or the [python readme](python/README.md) for some high-level overviews of the source code in this repo, if you want to get a sense of what is where and how it fits together.